sentenz/convention/internal/about/software-design-principles.md

 3. Improved System Integrity

-    By separating privileges and limiting access, the overall system integrity is enhanced, preventing unintended or unauthorized modifications.
+    By separating privileges and limiting access, the system integrity is enhanced, preventing unintended or unauthorized modifications.

 4. Compliance with Regulations